myswamp/notes/mysql.md

 # lock
+- MySQL detects and breaks deadlocks, but they kill performance (MySQL kills one transaction to break the deadlock) and they’re annoying.
 - Record lock: Locks a single record
 - Gaplock: Locks the gap before (less than) a record
 - Next-key lock: Locks a single record and the gap before it, a combination of record lock and gap lock